Rockingscots is a website dedicated to

 maintained an association with rock music as stage electrician for

-Troon until progressive lower limb disability required a final move to a
+Troon until progressive lower limb disability required a move to a

-regular exchange of news and views with his friends by phone right up to his very last day.
+regular exchange of news and views with friends by telephone right up to his very last day.

 The younger of twin boys by 20 minutes, his family's strong Baptist